 The grip of the arms tightened mercilessly around her, and the stink of old alcohol and long-unwashed body hit her nose.
 Terror surged inside her.
 Before she could fight back, a rope of glowing green power wrapped itself around her legs and arms, stinging her skin and nerves, and the cold edge of a knife blade pressed against her throat.

 At the touch of sharp metal on her skin, her cry died in her mouth.
-In her mind, she saw clearly the scene that Silas would find when the dust storm passed: her lying dead on the ground, her throat carved open, and no sign of the murderer who came and went and went like a spirit, without a trace.
+In her mind, she saw clearly the scene that Silas would find when the dust storm passed: her lying dead on the ground, her throat carved open, and no sign of the murderer who came and went like a spirit, without a trace.

 "Stay still and quiet, and I won't have to kill you," a male voice whispered harshly in her ear.